yansh/yansh.github.io/_posts/articles/2015-05-23-phd-distruption.markdown

 While we wait, I wonder if we could try a different approach.
 The way I see it, the whole entrepreneurial (this vastly overhyped word nowadays) process is very random and adhoc.
 The world is very, very complex thing.
 I read a few books [^1][^2][^3] on the topic and was left highly affected by the message.
 Despite all the complexity around us, we hold a simplistic view of it in our heads.
 We presume and derive patterns from successes of others, but really the causality is rarely there.
 We simply don’t know the whole story and our brain is wired to believe a linear interoperation of it, e.g., smart guys locked in a basement equals great success!
 And even if do believe in the idea of randomness, we often act as if we can control it by looking for signals and being superstitious.

 Recently, I was introduced to  Marc Andreessen’s blog archives [^4], where he shares his views and experiences on the entrepreneurial process.
 There are some nice insights to it and I heartily recommend anyone who is interested in the process to look at it.
 Having said that, you should we wary of interpolating his thoughts as a solutions or prescription to the innovation problem.
-I personnally see it as just another piece of a huge puzzle [^6].
+I personnally see it as just another piece of a huge puzzle[^5].
 In the context of this discussion I would like to point to one specific post, [“Luck and the Entrepreneur, Part 1: The four kinds of luck”](http://pmarchive.com/luck_and_the_entrepreneur.html) which I found particularly interesting.

 In it Marc recommends a number of questions that entrepreneurs should ask.
 To me these questions express a lot of what I found missing in the current approaches.
 I think every lab that seeks success or to put it more precisely a chance of a success in promoting and building new solutions (i.e., start-ups, ventures, companies, etc) should constantly ask itself these questions: